metwork-framework/mfdata/docs/500-switch_rules.md

 ### Tags

-Tags are a kind of context for each file in a `mfdata` workflow in the form a several key/values.
-"Good" plugins keep the context from the beginning of the workflow to the end.
-So, you can trace the complete life of a life in the `mfdata` workflow.
+Tags are a kind of context for each file in a `mfdata` workflow in the form of several keys/values.
+"Good" plugins keep the context from the beginning of the workflow to its end.
+So, you can trace the complete life of a file in the `mfdata` workflow.

 Here is a little example: